colinmcd94/new-component/README.md

 <br />

 ## Features

-- Simple CLI interface for adding Component, PureComponent, or Stateless Functional components.
+* Simple CLI interface for adding Component, PureComponent, or Stateless Functional components.
-- Uses [Prettier](https://github.com/prettier/prettier) to stylistically match the existing project.
+* Uses [Prettier](https://github.com/prettier/prettier) to stylistically match the existing project.
-- Offers global config, which can be overridden on a project-by-project basis.
+* Offers global config, which can be overridden on a project-by-project basis.
-- Colourful terminal output!
+* Colourful terminal output!
+* Automatically creates separate `COMPONENT_NAME.css` file that is imported in component .js file.

 <br />